 TRAVEL TO ETHIOPIA:This tour is organized by our British company, Sunbird, and starts and ends in Addis Ababa.

 ENTERING ETHIOPIA: United States citizens will need a passport valid for six months after you leave Ethiopia and a tourist visa.
 These can be obtained from the Ethiopian Embassy in Washington, D.C., or the Ethiopian Consulate in New York.
 Also, visa services such as CIBT can take care of your needs quickly and efficiently.
 It is possible to obtain a visa on arrival at Bole International Airport; the process does not normally take very long, and may be less expensive.
 You will receive details on applying for a visa when the final tour invoice is issued.

 HEALTH: It is essential that you contact your own physician for the latest information on the regions you will be visiting.

 Biting insects are not numerous, though mosquitoes and ticks do occur at some sites.
 The Centers for Disease Control strongly recommend a malaria preventive drug.
 Please be aware that chloroquine-resistant malaria is present in Ethiopia, as this will determine which anti-malaria drug you should take (mefloquine, Malarone, or doxycyline are three that your doctor might prescribe).
 The CDC also suggests up-to-date inoculations against tetanus, typhoid, and polio.
 It is also worth checking that you are adequately protected against hepatitis A. As some of these inoculations cannot be given concurrently, you should contact your doctor right away to obtain advice about when to start your treatment.

-As of December 2009, certification of yellow fever vaccination is required only if traveling from a country with risk of YFV transmission.
+As of December 2014, certification of yellow fever vaccination is required only if traveling from a country with risk of YFV transmission.
 For additional information, see the CDC’s discussion of Yellow Fever vaccination for travel in Ethiopia.

 You can review the latest CDC latest advisories here.